 While the King of Tyre might be human, it still does not address the typically Old Testament idea of types.
-A type is "a person or thing ... believed to foreshadow another"17.
+A type is "a person or thing ... believed to foreshadow another".
 The Old Testament is full of types, both of good and evil things and especially the New Testament sheds light on what may and may not be types.
-Two key types are found here.
-Write the answer in your journal.
+Two key types are found here: